komosinski/researcher-community/README.md

 ------------------

-Directories that should be accessible via server:
+Directories that should be accessible via server: (TODO list of minimal permissions as `chmod` commands)

    1. `open_science/static/fonts`
    2. `open_science/static/styles`